 This applies especially for different forms of labor, which begin as voluntary but become traps with coercion involved.
-Trafficked humans are expected to work as slaves (sold publicly at 'auctions' in Libya), indentured labor, sex workers, and even sell their organs (e.g. Sicily) to pay off the 'costs' of trafficking to criminal gangs.4
+Trafficked humans are expected to work as slaves (sold publicly at 'auctions' in Libya), indentured labor, sex workers, and even sell their organs (e.g. Sicily) to pay off the 'costs' of trafficking to criminal gangs.4 de Silva, Purnaka L. "Regional Impact of Human Trafficking and Forced Migration: Looking for Solutions in Libya" in Robin Anderson and Purnaka L. de Silva (eds.)
+The Routledge Companion to Media and Humanitarian Action (New York: Routledge, 2018).

-1 Global Estimates of Modern Slavery: Forced Labour and Forced Marriage.
+&lt;sup>1 Global Estimates of Modern Slavery: Forced Labour and Forced Marriage.
 Geneva: ILO, 2017.
 ISBN: 978-92-2-130131-8 (Print), 978-92-2-130132-5 (Web PDF).

-2 Ibid.
+Ibid.